|Quick Facts: Waiters and Waitresses|

 $29,120 per year

 Waiters and waitresses take orders and serve food and beverages to customers in dining establishments.

 Waiters and waitresses work in restaurants, bars, hotels, and other food-serving and drinking establishments.
-During busy hours, they are under pressure to serve customers quickly and efficiently.
-About half worked part time in 2012.
-This often includes early mornings, late evenings, weekends, and holidays.
+Part-time work is common, and schedules may vary to include early mornings, late evenings, weekends, and holidays.

 Compare the job duties, education, job growth, and pay of waiters and waitresses with similar occupations.